Albert0i/DAO/README.md

 In terms of code size, Redis implementation is 161 lines (excluding Lua script); MySQL ORM implementation is 73 lines.
 The development time in Redis is 3 ~ 4 folds comparing to MySQL ORM approach; 2 ~ 3 folds comparing to MySQL raw SQL approach.
 This effort can only be offset when project scales and response time is a must.

-By separate interface and implementation, DAO bestows developers a chance to switch back end database.
+By separating interface and implementation, DAO bestows developers a chance to switch back end database.
 There is no tool fits for every thing, and there is no problem can not be solved.

 #### IX.
 Bibliography